discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 As you can see, it is a relatively straightforward function.
 It essentially just works itself through the structure of the mention bit by bit:
  1. Check if the mention starts with the `<@` and ends with a `>` and then remove those.
- 2. If the user has a nickname and their mention contains a `!`, remove that as well.
+ 2. If the user has a nickname and their mention still contains a `!`, remove that as well.
  3. Only the ID should be left now, so use that to fetch the user from the `client.users.cache` Collection.
 Whenever it encounters an error with the mention (i.e., invalid structure), it merely returns `undefined` to signal the mention is invalid.